Cavan Orphanage fire: Casualties

-The one adult who died was 80-year-old Mary Smith, who was employed as a cook.
+The one adult who died was 80-year-old Margaret Smith, who was employed as a cook.

 Aftermath and inquiry

 Over concerns about the causes of the fire and the standard of care, a public inquiry was set up.
 The report's findings stated that the loss of life occurred due to faulty directions being given, lack of fire-fighting training, and an inadequate rescue and fire-fighting service.
 It also noted inadequate training of staff in fire safety and evacuation, both at the orphanage and local fire service.

 This finding has been disputed by many, including in a limerick written by the secretary to the inquiry, Brian O'Nolan, better known as the author Flann O'Brien, and one of the counsel representing the Electricity Supply Board, Tom O'Higgins, later Chief Justice of the Supreme Court and presidential candidate.

 It was alleged that the nuns prevented firefighters entering the building in case they saw the girls inside in a state of undress.
 Also, the structure of the orphanage, with many locked and barred doors, has been compared to a "fortress", presumably intended to safeguard the chastity of the inmates.
+Yet contemporary sources do not mention the nuns attempting to stop the fire brigade.
+According to contemporary accounts the fire brigade could not access the dormitory due to the massive flames and the insufficient length of their ladders.
+Further accounts show the nuns encouraged the girls to jump from the dormitory windows, which some did, despite being dressed in a dressing gown.
+As, according to multiple eye-witness contemporary report, the nuns did try to encourage the girls to escape, it is likely the claim about hiding girls in their nightgowns is false.